sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-21-remove-duplicates-from-sorted-list-ii.md

 }
 ```

+Debug steps:

+- print `prev.val` and `current.val` before each outer loop iteration
+- test `1->2->3->3->4->4->5`, `1->1->1->2`, and `1->2->3`
+- verify the invariant that all nodes before `prev` are already confirmed unique and final

+---

-## Difference from LeetCode 83
+## Difference from the Easier Variant

-- LeetCode 83 keeps one copy of duplicates.
-- LeetCode 82 removes all duplicate-valued nodes entirely.

-That is why this solution needs `prev` + dummy node and duplicate-block detection.
+For LeetCode 83:

+- `1 -> 1 -> 2 -> 3 -> 3`
+- becomes `1 -> 2 -> 3`

+For this problem:

+- `1 -> 1 -> 2 -> 3 -> 3`
+- becomes `2`

+That difference changes the pointer strategy completely.
+Here we need:

+- a dummy node
+- a `prev` pointer to the last safe node
+- full duplicate-block detection

+---

 ## Dry Run

-Input: `1->2->3->3->4->4->5`
+Input: `1 -> 2 -> 3 -> 3 -> 4 -> 4 -> 5`

-1. `1` unique -> keep (`prev` moves)
+1. `1` is unique
+   move `prev` to `1`

-2. `2` unique -> keep
+2. `2` is unique
+   move `prev` to `2`

-3. detect duplicate block `3->3` -> skip all 3s
+3. detect duplicate block `3 -> 3`
+   skip all `3`s
+   list becomes `1 -> 2 -> 4 -> 4 -> 5` from the connection point

-4. detect duplicate block `4->4` -> skip all 4s
+4. detect duplicate block `4 -> 4`
+   skip all `4`s

-5. `5` unique -> keep
+5. `5` is unique

-Result: `1->2->5`
+   keep it

+Result: `1 -> 2 -> 5`

+---

+## Why the Dummy Node Is Essential

+Consider:

+- `1 -> 1 -> 2 -> 3`

+The duplicates start at the original head.
+If we do not use a dummy node, removing that block makes head handling awkward.

+The dummy node gives us one stable pointer before the real list.
+So even if the original head must disappear, we can still relink cleanly.

+---

+## Why `prev` Must Not Move on Duplicates

+This is the most common bug.

+If `current` is part of a duplicate block, `prev` should stay where it is.
+Why?

+Because `prev.next` still needs to be rewired to the first node after the whole duplicate run.

+Only truly unique values let `prev` move forward.

+---

 ## Common Mistakes

-1. Advancing `prev` even when duplicate block detected.
+1. moving `prev` even after a duplicate block is detected
-2. Missing dummy node and failing when head value is duplicated.
+2. forgetting the dummy node and breaking head-removal cases
-3. Confusing this with “keep one duplicate” variant.
+3. confusing this problem with the "keep one copy" variant
+4. skipping only one duplicate node instead of the full block

+---

-## Testing Checklist
+## Boundary Cases

-- all unique list
+- all unique list -> unchanged
-- duplicates only at head
+- duplicates only at head -> head shifts
-- duplicates only at tail
+- duplicates only at tail -> tail block disappears
-- all nodes duplicated (result should be empty)
-- mixed blocks of duplicates and uniques
+- every node duplicated -> result is empty

+---

 ## Complexity

 - Time: `O(n)`
 - Space: `O(1)`

+---

 ## Key Takeaways

-- unlike LeetCode 83, this variant removes all values that appear more than once.
+- this variant removes duplicate values entirely, not just extra copies
-- dummy node is essential because duplicates may include the original head.
-- keep prev pointer at last confirmed-unique node while scanning duplicate runs.
+- dummy node plus `prev` pointer makes head deletion safe
+- the key move is detecting and skipping the whole duplicate block